CLOSED FOR THE SEASON • Information may be outdated. Add this

-If accepted to the Festival I agree to not have a full copy of the film available online or thru VOD prior to the Frameline screening.
+If accepted to the Festival I agree not to have a full copy of the film available online or thru VOD prior to the Frameline screening.

-I am legally authorized to enter this film in the San Francisco International LGBT Film Festival and agree that, if accepted, an acceptable exhibition format will be made available for screening during the Festival.
+I am legally authorized to enter this film in the San Francisco International LGBTQ+ Film Festival and agree that, if accepted, an acceptable exhibition format will be made available for screening during the Festival.

 I hold the Festival harmless from damage to or loss of the print or tape during shipping to and from the Festival.
 I certify that I have read, understood and complied with all the festival regulations and terms of submission.